Lehigh Valley Transit Company: Liberty Bell Line

-Long stretches of 80 mile per hour operation existed north of Quakertown, and the operator could go to a shunted field motor setting for maximum speed.
-Open country private right of way existed, particularly north of Quakertown.
+Long stretches of 80-mile-per-hour operation existed north of Quakertown, and the operator could go to a shunted field motor setting for maximum speed.
+Open-country private right of way existed, particularly north of Quakertown.
 Another stretch existed between Souderton and Lansdale and included a steel bridge north of Hatfield known as Gehman Trestle.
-When LVT started improving the original route they installed blade style block signals at track sidings where opposing cars would pass, purchased the faster 800 class heavy wood arch windowed interurban cars from Jewett Car Company, and set up railroad style dispatching.
+When LVT started improving the original route, they installed blade-style block signals at track sidings where opposing cars would pass, purchased the faster 800 class heavy, wood, arch-windowed interurban cars from Jewett Car Company, and set up railroad-style dispatching.
 With these changes, local service using the St. Louis cars and express service using the new Jewetts began between Allentown and Norristown/Philadelphia 69th Street Terminal.

 In 1939, LVT purchased thirteen used lightweight high-speed Cincinnati and Lake Erie Railroad Red Devil cars from the abandoned Cincinnati to Toledo, Ohio, interurban to augment its older, heavier, and slower 700 and 800 series interurban cars.
 The former Red Devils were reconditioned by the innovative LVT Allentown shops and were then operated from Allentown to Philadelphia as Liberty Bell Limiteds.
 The LVT advertised for and ran freight, but it was a small part of the business.
 Like most interurbans, its primary income was from passenger service.
 Box motor freight trolleys usually operated at night, but LVT sometimes ran scheduled passenger trips as a "mixed" train with a freight box motor coupled behind the older 800 or 700 series of passenger coaches.
 The former C&LE Liberty Bell Limiteds were not built with couplers.
-During the World War II years, LVT carried full loads including standees on its overworked equipment.
+During World War II, LVT carried full loads including standees on its overworked equipment.
 When the war ended, ridership rapidly declined, and LVT again faced bankruptcy and abandonment as it had during the Great Depression.

 The extensive Pennsylvania construction of paved highways and the public's increased ownership of automobiles like the Ford Model T in the 1920s caused the financial decline of most interurbans in the U.S. Many were abandoned prior to and definitely during the Great Depression.
-LVT struggled also during this time but survived, primarily due to the purchase of high speed light weight interurbans from the 1938 abandonment of the Cincinnati and Lake Erie interurban in Ohio.
+LVT struggled also during this time but survived, primarily due to the purchase of high-speed lightweight interurbans from the 1938 abandonment of the Cincinnati and Lake Erie interurban in Ohio.
 Ridership jumped due to gas rationing and increased industrial activity during World War II, but after the war the number of riders dropped again as they returned to their cars.
 Service quality declined during the 1950s as LVT lost rider revenue, which led to a further loss of riders.
 Through service on the P&W ended in 1949, and thereafter patrons had to change to P&W trains at Norristown.